 Combat

-Turn-based combat with D&D 5e mechanics, shared initiative, and AI narration.
+Turn-based combat with D&D 5e mechanics, monster claiming, aggro chaining, and AI narration.

 Combat in a20n is turn-based, following D&D 5e rules.
 The AI narrates every blow, spell, and dodge, but the engine rolls the dice and enforces the outcomes.
 No fudging, no shortcuts.